ember-cli/eslint-plugin-ember/docs/rules/avoid-using-needs-in-controllers.md

 # avoid-using-needs-in-controllers

+:white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

 Avoid using `needs` to load other controllers.
 Inject the required controller instead. `needs` was deprecated in ember 1.x and removed in 2.0.

 ## Examples